njmulsqb/njmulsqb.github.io/resume.md

 <br>

-I have always been very passionate about information security.
-I am completely self-learnt as far as information security is concerned.
-I love to tweak and break stuff.
+I have always been very passionate about software engineering and information security and I am openly looking for roles that includes but are not limited to: software engineer, application security engineer, software developer, penetration tester.

 ## Education